arko97x/Guess-the-Number/README.md

 # Guess-the-Number
-A simple Android game app.
+A simple Android game app built using Flutter.